datacamp-content/courses-introduction-to-shell/chapter1.md

 You will often create intermediate files when analyzing data.
-Rather than storing them in your home directory, you can put them in `/tmp`, which is where Unix programs typically keep files that they only need briefly.
+Rather than storing them in your home directory, you can put them in `/tmp`, which is where programs typically keep files that they only need briefly.
 This wrap-up exercise will show you how to do that.

 *** =pre_exercise_code